ashisharya65/Learn-Bicep/README.md

 # Azure Bicep

-This repository comprises all of my notes related to learning Bicep.
+This repository contains all my scripts and notes created while learning Azure Bicep.